2013 NASCAR Sprint Cup Series: Round 26: Federated Auto Parts 400

+Playoffs

 Round 27: GEICO 400

 After a rain delay of over one hour, Joey Logano started on pole and led the first 32 laps.
 Jimmie Johnson took the lead on lap 32 pit stops by taking only two tires after a lap 30 competition caution.
 Johnson led 40 laps, then came to pit road for green-flag pit stops.
 Johnson would have a slow pit stop, relegating him to fifth place.
 This gave the lead to Matt Kenseth, who led the race until a caution waved on lap 108 for rain and a spin by Cole Whitt.
 The rain caused a lengthy delay of just over five hours and ten minutes while the track was dried.

 The race resumed at night, and Kenseth held the lead until pit stops on lap 150.
 During the time Kenseth was out front, Juan Pablo Montoya blew a tire (causing the third caution) and Justin Allgaier spun in his first career Sprint Cup start (bringing out the fourth caution).
 Joey Logano's engine lost two cylinders as well.
 Jeff Gordon took the lead after the lap 150 pit stops and remained out front through the fifth caution until the next cycle of pit stops during the sixth caution on lap 170.
 Meanwhile, Cole Whitt's car exploded in a ball of fire, and Brian Vickers' engine blew up.
 Greg Biffle won the race off pit road, but was passed by Kyle Busch on the lap 173 restart.
 Jeff Gordon pitted with a flat left-rear tire one lap later.
 On lap 177, Joey Logano's engine blew up, bringing out the seventh caution.
 Kyle Busch continued to lead, now in front of Martin Truex Jr. and Matt Kenseth, as Jimmie Johnson (who restarted 20th on lap 182) raced his way to the top three by lap 210.

 Dale Earnhardt Jr. brought out the eighth caution on lap 226 by blowing his engine during a cycle of green-flag pit stops.
 Kyle Busch, Kenseth, and Johnson restarted as the top three, and Busch and Kenseth remained the top two until the end of the race.
 Justin Allgaier once again spun on lap 239, and Kenseth passed Busch on the restart.
 He held off Busch to win his sixth race of the year.
 Kevin Harvick finished third, Kurt Busch fourth, and Jimmie Johnson fifth.